kbrockhoff/brockhoff-cloud-docs/examples/basic-usage/aws/README.md

 # AWS Basic Compute Example

-This example demonstrates a simple EC2 instance deployment using the Brockhoff Cloud standardized module interface.
-It showcases the consistent patterns used across all cloud providers while leveraging AWS-specific optimizations.
+This example demonstrates a simple EC2 instance deployment using the Brockhoff Cloud standardized naming and tagging patterns with the `kbrockhoff/context/external` module.
+It showcases consistent infrastructure patterns while leveraging AWS-specific optimizations.

 ## Architecture